 - Elementary: Extend, Extend Inclusion, Aids, Paraprofessionals, Quest

 - Middle: Extend, Extend Inclusion, Learning Labs, Paraprofessionals, Quest

 - High: Extend, Extend Inclusion, Paraprofessionals, Dual-Enrollment Classes

 At all grade levels, Extend helps students to succeed at their current level of ability while also being challenged to achieve at higher levels.
 Extend helps equip students with critical thinking skills, study skills and strategies for success.

 We are known as Denver CHRISTIAN School for a reason: the Bible is the foundation of everything we do.
 That means that our faculty share a common faith in Jesus, curriculum is taught from a reformed biblical perspective, and students attend Bible classes at every grade level.
+Our teachers incorporate Teaching for Transformation at each grade level; giving them a framework for weaving their faith into everything they teach.
 Worship is part of the rhythm of school life, with daily classroom and homeroom devotions as well as weekly chapels led by faculty, students, and guests.